 - Where can I find guidance about remote teaching?

 - First, check in with your TA course instructor and discuss their expectations and recommendations.
 Then, talk to other students and faculty who have already taught remotely in spring - ask how they adapted and what they consider are 'best practices'.

 Review Keep Teaching: Strategies and Resources for Instructional Resilience.
 This site provides practical resources and strategies for moving part or all of a course online to help instructors keep teaching.
 It provides contacts for support from Academic Technology Services and the Center for Educational Effectiveness.
 Teaching and technology experts stand ready to consult with instructors on any part of the process of maintaining instructional excellence while teaching elements of a course online.
-Please contact Academic Technology Services at email@example.com (educational technologies) and the Center for Educational Effectiveness at firstname.lastname@example.org (pedagogical and instructional strategies) for support.
+A CEE Tech Guide on using Zoom, Canvas, and other tools is available on the TA Orientation webpage.
+Please contact Academic Technology Services at firstname.lastname@example.org (educational technologies) and the Center for Educational Effectiveness at email@example.com (pedagogical and instructional strategies) for support.

 The Center for Educational Effectiveness (CEE) offers courses on remote teaching including the new course ACCELERATE Asynchronously to help faculty and teaching assistants prepare for remote teaching.
 The program is designed to support the creation of inclusive and equitable e-learning environments during the transition of face-to-face courses into online courses.

 - What if I need equipment, WiFi, or space to TA remotely?

 - Discuss your needs with your hiring department coordinator or chair.
 They are responsible for ensuring your access to connectivity and campus space.
 A student resources page, featuring laptop loans and free internet service information, is available on the Keep Teaching site.
 Ask your college Dean's office about graduate student teaching enrichment grants.